Alex & Coya's journey

 "How lucky was I?
 Those are the kinds of experiences people travel from around the world for."

 Three years on, those pinch me moments haven't disappeared.
-They've simply evolved into something deeper.
+They've simply become part of everyday life.
 Riding is no longer just something she does.
 It shapes her weekends, her friendships, and her sense of place.
 She knows when The Gorge is calling for a weekend mission, when Cable Bay fits the mood, and when only a party hardtail session at Koata Park will do.

 "The Gorge is my Disneyland.
 Some days I'm chasing progression and tackling features that once scared me.
 Other days, I'm cruising the easier trails and soaking it all in.
-Then there are the days I decide it's time to line up for the Darkside again.
-That's what keeps me coming back."
+Then there are the days I decide it's time to line up for the Darkside again."

 Then there's Cable Bay.
-It's become another go-to for Alex, especially when she's craving fast, character-filled trails and some of the best intermediate to advanced riding in the country.
+It's become another go-to for Alex, especially when she's craving fast, feature-packed trails and some of the best intermediate to advanced riding in the country.

 "Cable Bay is a whole vibe.
 The trails have so much character, with a real hand-built feel that keeps things interesting from top to bottom.
 Then you roll into Base Café for a burger and a pint and debrief with the crew.
 It's hard to beat."

 Closer to home, Koata Park has become part of her regular rotation.
-It's only a ten-minute ride from her front door.
-That kind of access has given her an even greater appreciation for the people who help make riding in our region so special.
-She points to the recent work by the Trail Saints and Nelson City Council as a great example of the ongoing effort to make mountain biking more accessible for riders of all abilities.
+It's only a ten-minute ride from her front door, and that kind of access has given her an even greater appreciation for the people who make riding in our region possible.
+She points to the recent work by the Trail Saints and Nelson City Council as a great example of the ongoing effort to make mountain biking more enjoyable and accessible for everyone.

-"It's got fun, flowy, techy trails for everyone, and when you reach the tops, those views out across the bay make every climb worthwhile."
+"It's got all kinds of trails... fun, flowy, techy, and when you reach the tops, those views out across the bay make every climb worthwhile."

 And when she's craving something a little wilder, the back of Fringed Hill is often where she heads.
-It feels a world away from town, even though it's right on the doorstep.
+It feels a world away from town.

-It wasn't just the riding that kept convincing Alex to stick around.
+It wasn't just the riding that convinced Alex to stick around.
 It was the people.

-Thursday evenings are often spent riding with the Singletrack Sisters, a women's riding group that has become a much loved part of the local mountain biking community.
-Events like Wāhine at Wairoa have also helped her connect with riders from across the South Island and strengthen those friendships even further.
+Thursday evenings are often spent riding with the Singletrack Sisters, a women's riding group that has become a much-loved part of the local riding scene.
+Events like Wāhine at Wairoa have also helped her connect with riders from across the South Island.

 What Alex loves most is the atmosphere.

-Some of Alex's closest friendships in Nelson Tasman began on those rides, with people she met through riding becoming an important part of life both on and off the bike.
+Some of Alex's closest friendships in Nelson Tasman began on those rides.
+The people she met through riding have become an important part of her life, both on and off the bike.

 That sense of community extends well beyond organised rides.
-Whether it's volunteering on trail building days, chatting at a trailhead, or chatting with strangers who stop to pat Coya at the pub, Alex has found that connections happen easily here.
+Whether it's volunteering on trail-building days, chatting at the trailhead, or meeting strangers who stop to pat Coya outside the pub, Alex has found that connections happen easily here.

 One local who's made just as many connections as Alex is Coya.